grace-notes/website/contents/topics/galatia.md

 which they extended to the Apostle himself.
 And the subject, the manner, and the results of his preaching are not obscurely indicated in the Epistle itself.
-The great topic there, as at Corinth and everywhere, was
-\`the cross of Christ” Christ crucified” set forth among them.
-[<sup>5</sup>](#sdfootnote5sym) The Divine evidence of the Spirit followed the word, spoken by the mouth of the Apostle, and received by
-\`the hearing of the ear.”
+The great topic there, as at Corinth and everywhere, was "the cross of Christ, Christ crucified” set forth among them.[^5] The Divine evidence of the Spirit followed the word, spoken by the mouth of the Apostle, and received by "the hearing of the ear.”
 Many were converted, both Greeks and Jews, men and women, free men and slaves.

 The worship of false divinities, whether connected with the old superstition at Pessinus, or the Roman idolatry at Ancyra, was forsaken